State of Fear: US Congress

-Despite being a work of fiction, the book has found use by opponents of global warming science.
+Despite being a work of fiction, the book has found use by advocates for climate change denial.
 For example, US Senator Jim Inhofe, who once pronounced global warming "the greatest hoax ever perpetrated on the American people", made State of Fear "required reading" for the Senate Committee on Environment and Public Works, which he chaired from 2003 to 2007, and before which he called Crichton to testify in September 2005.